 This page and the history is a continuing work in progress.
-From what I can see there is not a clear identifiable trail in the forums of the “who’s, what’s, where’s, why’s and when’s” of how the Northern Virginia Geocaching Organization was formed.
-What you see below is not the finished product.
-Please excuse the “construction” if you will.
-I started this project on December 31, 2018 and plan to keep working on it for months to come. – Awesnap
+From what I can see there is not a clear identifiable trail in the old forums of the “who’s, what’s, where’s, why’s and when’s” of how the Northern Virginia Geocaching Organization was formed.
+I started this project on December 31, 2018 and plan to keep adding to it over the years. – Awesnap

 Legend has it (as told by Bocco) is that the idea for NoVAGO may have started forming in 2005 when Jennifer and Ron Smetek (TeamRJJOCA), Dave Prebeck (rufnredy), Amanda Deen (BAJA Clan), and Marty Larson (flyingmoose) teamed to take on Blood & Guts.
 Networkcacher and Flydad may also have been involved.

 The NoVAGO geocaching.com profile page was created on January 12, 2006 and The CITO at Scott’s Run held on January 21, 2006 was the very first formal event conducted under the new NoVAGO banner.
 Over the course of 2006 the NoVAGO that we know today was formed.
 Robert Kilimowski (robert) of the MGS (and former reviewer) built the NoVAGO website.
 When he created novago.org, he made it similar to the Maryland Geocaching Society’s website which he also designed.
 By the end of 2006 bylaws were laid down, and a vote for officers was held, and NoVAGO we know now was Officially Established on January 1, 2007.